 This course will explore the major theories related to writing instruction and education.
 Students will examine current research in the field of writing education and examine how writing develops over the K-12 grade span.
 Additionally, theories related to the instruction of writing education will be discussed.
 Specific focus will be on effective instruction in learning to write and writing to learn.

-EDUC 285: Models of Literacy Instruction
+EDUC 285: Research-Based Effective Literacy Models

 This course will examine current instructional models as they relate to literacy.
 Teachers will leave this course knowing when to use various models based on their intent and application for teaching.
 Knowledge of skills, strategies, models and teaching purpose will be clarified.